-Nemophila maculate is a spring-blooming annual plant.
-In terms of length and width, the leaves may measure up to 3cm long by 1.5cm broad.
+Nemophila maculata, or fivespot, is a spring-blooming annual plant.
+The leaves may measure up to 3 cm long by 1.5cm broad in terms of length and width.
 The lobes of the leaves are either smooth or serrated.
 They have a bowl-shaped, white blossom with black lines and dots.
 The tops of the lobes have purple spots.

 Annual flowers known as “Snapdragons” or Antirrhinum dwarf are a lot of fun.
-When you pinch the bottom of a flower, you could see the jaw open and shut.
+When you pinch the bottom of a flower, you can see the jaw open and shut.
 Because of this, it is often referred to as a “dog flower.”
-It is in the colder spring and autumn months that the vividly colored blossoms of Snapdragons are at their peak.
+In the colder spring and autumn months, the vividly colored blossoms of snapdragons are at their peak.

 The beautiful white 1-1.5″ flowers of this California native are a sight to see.
 A 12-inch pile of scalloped leaves with white dots is completely engulfed.